-Agency Maintenance of Portfolio and Resource Management (PRM) in CTP
+Agency Maintenance of Commonwealth Enterprise Technologies Repository (CETR) Portfolio and Resource Management (PRM) in CTP

-The PRM component in CTP is the current repository for capturing and managing all Commonwealth IT\investments: projects, procurements, and agency strategic plans.
-All projects and procurements equal to or greater than \$250,000 as well as agency IT Strategic Plans (ITSP) are subject to Commonwealth oversight and governance and must reside in CTP.
+The PRM component in CTP is the current repository for capturing and managing all Commonwealth ITEnterprise Technologies Repository (CETRinvestments: projects, procurements, and agency strategic plans.
+All projects and procurements equal to or greater than \$250,000 as well as agency IT strategic plan IT Strategic Plans (ITSP) are subject to Commonwealth oversight and governance and must reside in the CTP CTP.
 (Section 4.3.2)